NihadZeidan/reading-notes/README.md

 Written By Nihad.Z
-> new Software Development learner.
+> New Software Development learner.